LinguisticAnomalies/harmonized-toolkit/README.md

-# The Harmonized Pre-processing Toolkit for Dementia Bank
+# TRESTLE

-This repository contains code developed for the harmonized pre-processing toolkit for Dementia Bank dataset
+This repository contains code developed for TRESTLE (Toolkit for Reproducible Execution of Speech Text and Language Experiments), an open source platform that focuses on two datasets from the TalkBank repository with dementia detection as an illustrative domain.

 While the data of Dementia Bank is publicly available, we are not able to redistribute any of these data as per Data Use agreement with Dementia Bank.
 Individual investigators need to contact the [Dementia Bank](https://dementia.talkbank.org/access/) to request access to the data.